Illustration, Miles Donovan; photos, Getty

 Early adopters of single-cell sequencing were on their own in terms of developing methods.
 Initially, just a handful of labs were pursuing the technology.
 The only way to learn then was by joining one of these labs, like Gawad did.

-Orit Rozenblatt-Rosen, an associate director at the Klarman Cell Observatory of the Broad Institute in Cambridge, Massachusetts, helped to launch the observatory in 2012, when single-cell methods were first being developed and applied.
+Orit Rozenblatt-Rosen, scientific director of the Klarman Cell Observatory of the Broad Institute in Cambridge, Massachusetts, and the lead scientist at the Broad for the International Human Cell Atlas Initiative, helped to launch the observatory in 2012, when single-cell methods were first being developed and applied.
 “These new technologies were super exciting to me,” she says.

 She continues to work with collaborators at the Broad Institute and beyond to organize single-cell research initiatives.
 Doing so has enabled her to participate in the development and application of cutting-edge technologies and to learn the skills necessary to lead and navigate large collaborations.
 “One of our aims is to help scientists learn how to use single-cell genomics, so we do quite a lot of teaching and dissemination,” she says.
 “We help them plan their experiments, we show them how to use the technology and help computationally analyse the results, we try to have as many tools in-house as possible — and when we need to, we co-invent technologies.”